 4. Rent a small camera or a prime lens

-5. Set up your camera to catch fast moving scenes
+5. Prepare your camera to catch fast-moving scenes

 The streets of New York move quickly.
-Interesting moments will appear, and disappear, all around you that is why it is important to set up your camera so that it can freeze scenes successfully.
-You want to set it up in such a way that you no longer have to worry about the settings, and can just shoot with ease.
+Interesting moments will appear and disappear all around you – so it’s important to prepare your camera to freeze scenes successfully.
+Adjust your settings so that you no longer have to worry about specifics and can just point and shoot.

 6. Try street portraiture

-Did I mention that New Yorkers like to be noticed?
-Find people that catch your eye, and tell them you are creating a photo project of the city.
-Ask them if you can take their photo, and you’ll be surprised by how many people will allow you to photograph them.
-This is a great way to get more comfortable on the street, and with portraiture in general.
-Once you get a couple people to say yes, you will find yourself feeling so much better.
+So find people that catch your eye, and tell them you are creating a photo project of the city.
+Ask them if you can take their photo, and you’ll be surprised by how many people agree!
+This is a great way to get more comfortable on the street -once you get a couple of people to say yes, you’ll find yourself feeling so much better.

-Flattery is always a good idea when asking to take a portrait, and I usually try to spend about 30 seconds getting my shots.
-Don’t take just one quick photo and run away, but don’t take too long either.
-Take a quick look at the lighting and the background to make sure that you get a complete image, and try to capture them with an interesting expression if possible.
+Flattery is always a good idea when approaching people for a street portrait, and I usually try to spend about 30 seconds getting my shots.
+Don’t take just one quick photo and run away, but don’t take too long, either.
+Take a quick look at the lighting and the background to make sure that you get a good shot, and try to capture your subject with an interesting expression.

 7. Photograph at night

-New York is extremely safe these days and I photograph at night by myself all the time, but be smart about it.
-Particularly if you do not know where you are going, it can’t hurt to take a friend along, and it’s a good idea to stick to high traffic areas.
-But the areas where most people visit in Manhattan are all very safe at night.
+New York is extremely safe these days, and I photograph at night all the time, but be smart about it.
+It can’t hurt to take a friend along, and it’s a good idea to stick to high-traffic areas.

 - SoHo: Stop on the corner of Prince and Broadway, one of the busiest and most fashionable corners in the city, and then walk over to Greene Street and head south to see some gorgeous cast-iron architecture.

 - 5th Avenue below Central Park: Stop on each corner from 58th Street to 53rd Street for some of the busiest and most interesting corners in the city.
 If you’re extremely lucky, you’ll bump into the famous fashion street photographer, Bill Cunnigham.

 - The East Village and Lower East Side: Young hipsters, old punk rockers, and about a hundred other demographics gel together in these vibrant neighborhoods.
 The buildings are old and beautiful, and the streets are interesting and weird.
-Some great street art is there as well.
-Stop at VolaVida gallery on 4th Street and Avenue B to purchase an affordable and authentic street art piece.
+Some great street art is there, as well.
+Stop at VolaVida gallery on 4th Street and Avenue B to purchase an affordable and authentic piece of street art.

 - Anywhere on Broadway: Literally anywhere.
-Start at Columbus Circle and walk all the way down Broadway until your feet hurt and you can’t keep going.
+Start at Columbus Circle and walk south until your feet hurt and you can’t keep going.

 - Chinatown and Columbus Park: Chinatown has some of the most beautiful streets in New York.
-Eat dumplings while you photograph and visit Columbus Park, where people go to gamble.
+Eat dumplings while you photograph, then visit Columbus Park where people go to gamble.
 Be respectful while you photograph there.
-Afterward, visit Pell Street and Doyer’s street (nicknamed The Bloody Alley for its nefarious past).
+Afterward, visit Pell Street and Doyers Street.
 These are two of the most beautiful streets in all of New York.

-- Coney Island: One of the most vibrant places in the city, particularly in the warmer months.
+- Coney Island: This is one of the most vibrant places in the city, particularly in the warmer months.
 Photograph the boardwalk and beach, eat a hotdog, and go on a few rides.

-- Grand Central and the 42nd Street subway station: Photograph in Grand Central, then take the shuttle to the 42nd Street station.
+- Grand Central and 42nd Street Station: Photograph in Grand Central, then take the shuttle to 42nd Street Station.
 Walk back, stopping to photograph at Bryant Park and on the steps of the New York Public Library.
-Pop into the lobby of the Chrysler Building while you are there.
+Pop into the lobby of the Chrysler Building while you’re there.